lue-bird/elm-no-record-type-alias-constructor-function/README.md

 [experience report by John Pavlick: LETWW, Part 2: "Regular expressions are quite confusing and difficult to use."](https://dev.to/jmpavlick/regular-expressions-are-quite-confusing-and-difficult-to-use-50l7) (read it):

-> My prior lack of understanding was due to a mental disconnect between the two true sentences, "\[direct\] record type aliases come with implicit constructors" and "all constructors are functions".
+> My prior lack of understanding was due to a mental disconnect between the two true sentences, "record type aliases come with implicit constructors" and "all constructors are functions"
 >
 > \[...\] After marinating for over a decade in a type system where type names are "special" and have to be invoked only in certain special-case contexts - I couldn't see \[...\]:
 >
 > Type names, just like everything else in Elm, are Not Special.
-They're constructors for a value.
+They're constructors for a value [= functions].

 ### `succeed`/`constant` are misused